h4ndsh/h4ndsh.github.io/2023/phpinfo/index.md

 # Environment Setup

 The test environment will be created within a CT (Container) in Proxmox by installing PHP through Docker.
 This approach simplifies the setup of a testing environment, specifically with PHP version 7.
-However, it's important to note that for this environment to function as intended, there must exist a pre-existing vulnerability related to Local File Inclusion (LFI).
+However, it's important to note that for this environment to work as intended, there must exist a pre-existing vulnerability related to Local File Inclusion (LFI).
 This vulnerability is the key to our exploration and allows us to demonstrate and understand the exploitation of LFI and RCE vulnerabilities effectively.

 ## Docker